jasongarvin/jasongarvin-site/README.md

 Next I'm looking at a potential rehost to Cloudflare Pages from GitHub Pages to enable more customization, pseudobackend functionality, and a whole host of better options.
 But GitHub Pages is pretty cool and has been working great so far.

 I will also include a portfolio section at some point, as well as make some changes to what information is included in the site overall.

-Most likely, the Updates section will be sunset and replaced by a "Notes" feature within my blog for short-form content including my Threads content.

-The old code from the previous iteration of the website is also going away soon, so if you want to check that out please do so now.